Creative Time Think Tank:

 Each shape has a pixelated glow, with a corresponding hue in an offbeat palette reminescent of the Y2K era web and it’s vibrant utopian glow rendered in a bumpy texture as if to signal a contsant state of decay.
 The color palette is reiterated in the background of each individuals score page, which makes for an optimistic and chromatically stimulating click-through experience.

-Another feature worth mentioning is the typography, which was all set in BC Sans—a free downloadable typeface developed by the Canadian Government (for accessibility reasons) which includes glyphs used by indigenous languages that are otherwise impossible to translate properly.
+Another feature worth mentioning is the typography, which was all set in BC Sans—a free downloadable typeface developed by the Canadian Government (for accessibility reasons) which includes glyphs used in indigenous languages that are otherwise impossible to translate properly.
 It is tragically rare to find a font file that includes indigenous languages, so rare in fact that virtually no cool or even modern typefaces that exist have this feature.
 SAD!
 The sad, modern and colonial truth that graphic design is built on.
 So on one hand it’s great that this typeface exists.
-On the other hand it’s pretty fucking ugly.
+On the other hand it’s haenous looking.
 I had to deploy quite a few tricks to defeat the dowdy, bureaucratic sensibility embued onto the letterforms by the Canadian Government—and like the cherry on top of Diana Troy’s replicated chocolate Sunday—a very sci-fi inspired tracking animation resulted.